dotnet/docs/docs/fsharp/library-reference/core-library-reference/compilerservices.itypeprovider-interface-[fsharp].md

 ---
 title: CompilerServices.ITypeProvider Interface (F#)
-description: CompilerServices.ITypeProvider Interface (F#)
+description: CompilerServices.ITypeProvider Interface (F#) ms.date: 02/25/2020
-keywords: visual f#, f#, functional programming
-author: dend
-manager: danielfe
-ms.date: 05/16/2016
-ms.topic: language-reference
-ms.prod: visual-studio-dev14
-ms.technology: devlang-fsharp
-ms.assetid: 05aa034d-9c9c-46c5-9fc2-71a24fe7deb8
 ---

 # CompilerServices.ITypeProvider Interface (F#)

 Type providers implement this interface in order to be recognized by the compiler as an F# type provider.
 The implementation of this interface determines the public interface and behavior of the type provider.
-For more information, see [Type Providers](Type-Providers.md).
+For more information, see [Type Providers](../../tutorials/type-providers/index.md).

 **Namespace/Module Path**: Microsoft.FSharp.Core.CompilerServices

-**Assembly**: FSharp.Core (in FSharp.Core.dll)

 ## Syntax